pravega/pravega-operator/doc/troubleshooting.md

 ## Logs missing when Pravega upgrades

-Users may find Pravega logs are missing after upgrading.
+Users may find Pravega logs for old pods to be missing post upgrade.
 This is because the operator uses the Kubernetes [rolling update](https://kubernetes.io/docs/tutorials/stateful-application/basic-stateful-set/#updating-statefulsets) strategy to upgrade pod one at a time.
 This strategy will use a new replicaset for the update, it will kill one pod in the old replicaset and start a pod in the new replicaset in the meantime.
-So after upgrading, users are actually using a new replicaset, thus the logs will be missing when running `kubectl logs`.
+So after upgrading, users are actually using a new replicaset, thus the logs for the old pod cannot be obtained using `kubectl logs`.